 GSBS is home to the two-year specialized master’s program which was founded in 1989 in association with the Department of Pediatrics at McGovern Medical School at UTHealth.
 There are approximately 43 accredited genetic counseling programs across the United States and Canada, but the program here is the only one in Texas.
 Leading the program is Director and Associate Professor in the Departments of Pediatrics and Obstetrics, Gynecology, & Reproductive Sciences at McGovern Medical School, Claire Singletary, MS, CGC.

-“At GSBS, our students benefit from the wisdom of 25 years of training, while at the same time having program leadership who are nimble and responsive to change,” said Singletary.
+“At GSBS, our students benefit from the wisdom of over 25 years of training, while at the same time having program leadership who are nimble and responsive to change,” said Singletary.
 “I am proud of the strong didactic background that we provide our students coupled with the chance to see such diverse patients in the country’s largest medical center.”

 The traditional role of the genetic counselor has changed over the years to meet the needs and demands of the medical community.
 While prenatal, cancer and medical genetics remain common areas of focus for genetic counselors, the opportunities outside of these realms continue to expand.
 Many genetic counselors now work in diagnostic laboratories, industry, private practice and other specialty areas such as cardiovascular genetics.